3 Awesome Strategies for Supporting Study Abroad Students in Re-entry

-Big thanks to Julie L. Parenteau for offering to write about how to use the Relaunch Roadmap with returnees!
+Big thanks to Julie L. Parenteau for offering to write about how to use the Re-entry Roadmap workbook with returnees!

 C.S.
 Lewis once stated that “There are far, far better things ahead than any we leave behind.”
 I can’t think of a more positive way to start a book on re-entering your native culture after being gone for an extended period of time.